whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-05-Popsugar-Must-Have-Special-Edition-Summer-2015-Box-Review.md

 <br>

 <p><b>VERDICT:</b> I loved every single item from this box and I'm so glad I bought it (I was contemplating since the last Special Edition box was less than stellar).
 Everything is perfect for summer and definitely fits in with their sailing theme.
-The total value came up to $323.5 which is triple the cost of this box.
+The total value came up to $323.5 which is triple the cost of this box!
 The bag and bracelet alone made this a win for me.
 I think Popsugar nailed it this time.</p>

 *The POPSUGAR Special Edition Must Have Summer Box is now sold out, but if you're interested in getting the monthly POPSUGAR Must Have Box subscription you can subscribe <a href="http://http://popsu.gr/vdrb">here</a> and use coupon code MUSTHAVE5 to save $5 off your first box!